*Note: I didn’t edit or proofread this 🙂

 When the sun came up at 5:30am, the end was in sight.
 I felt better in the last hour, mentally as much as physically, and got on my TT bike to change up my position.
 I even sped up for the last few laps, averaging 21.7mph for the last hour.
 I was on my own by now, had been for a long time.
 I was lapping people from the front group all the way to the finish.
 It felt good to have executed my strategy.

 I crossed the finish line at 6:59am, and could’ve done one more lap if I wanted to – That’s the last thing I wanted.
 I coasted back to the tent where everyone was waiting, and collapsed into a folding chair with a breakfast sandwich.
 I stared into the ether and could only think of having a nice warm shower.
-I couldn’t have done it without my friends, family and girlfriend.
+I couldn’t have done it without my friends and family.
 They’re the reason I didn’t quit.

 It’s funny, what I did that night.
 I rode 240 miles in 12 hours and raised over $1200 for myTEAM Triumph.
 I did a lot, yet I also did nothing.
 I rode in winding circles for 12 hours, finishing in the same place that I started.
 Almost like riding a trainer all night.
 Did I just come up with another amazing/terrible idea?